m-schmidt/Asm6502/README.md

     > BYTE $a5

  * `WORD Wordvalue`
     Put a single word value (16 bits) to the assembler output.
+Encoding is little endian.
 Example:
     > WORD $a5b6

  * `INCLUDE-PRG "filename"`